-Hexahedral meshing couples a geometry problem-minimizing distortion of mesh elements-to a combinatorial problem-placing mesh elements to achieve a desired connectivity structure.
-As in 2D, field-based approaches first ignore combinatorial constraints and solve for a frame field, which represents the local alignment and singular structure of a mesh.
+Hexahedral meshing couples a geometry problem-minimizing distortion of mesh elements-to a combinatorial problem, placing mesh elements to achieve a desired connectivity structure.
+As in 2D, field-based approaches first ignore combinatorial constraints and solve for a frame field, which represents the local alignment and singular structure of a mesh (see Figure 1).
 Then, they integrate that field to guide the placement of hex elements [Nieser et al. 2011].
 So as not to impose unnatural constraints, the space of frame fields must be expressive enough to represent the range of possible singularities that may appear in hexahedral meshes.
-These singularities are described by gluing relations restricted to the symmetries of a cube, i.e., the octahedral group.
+These singularities are described by gluing relations restricted to the symmetries of a cube (i.e., the octahedral group).

 One might hope that 2D field-based methods would extend easily to 3D.
 There are at least two obstructions to transferring ideas from the 2D case.
-First, the singular structure of a 3D frame field can be much more complicated than that of a cross field, comprising an embedded graph rather than a set of isolated points.
-Second, we must understand the geometry of the space of frames to measure and optimize smoothness of a frame field.
+First, the singular structure of a 3D frame field can be much more complicated than that of a cross field,